 I would say my obsession started around the time my dad, Salvatore Maggiulli, sold his Italian delicatessen, Salumeria Napoli, Battersea.

-But it’s only now, looking back, I have realised how much it has influenced and driven my obsession.
+It’s only looking back at those times that I have realised how much it has influenced and driven my obsession.

 As a child, I was extremely picky when it came to food.
 I used to look enviously at my school friends pack lunches which would consist of the sandwich and crisp combo while eating a healthy Italian frittata.
-As a child, I was mostly into beige food.
-The only Italian food I would eat was pizza and pasta, and that was of the plain kind.
-I would push to one side olives, Italian charcuterie and cheeses.
-I just wasn’t interested.
+The only Italian food I would eat was a simple pizza and pasta.
+I wasn’t interested in olives, Italian charcuterie or cheeses.

-However, when I started to work regularly at the deli, I started to appreciate the delicacies and flavours that I chose to ignore for many years, especially during my twenties.
+However, it was during my twenties, when I started to work regularly at the deli, that I started to appreciate the delicacies and flavours that I had chosen to ignore for many years.
 Over time I started to try and regularly eat everything that my dad used to sell.
-When we went on holiday to Italy, I used to hover over my aunts and Nonna (rest her soul) while they cooked 5 course lunches for all the family just so I could take in the aromas and cheekily ask for tasters.
+When we went on holiday to Italy, I used to hover over my aunts and Nonna (rest her soul) while they cooked 5-course lunches for all the family just so I could take in the aromas and cheekily ask for tasters.
 I remember the first time I was given a slice of peach that had been dunked into red wine.
 It blew my mind.
-I knew that these lot knew exactly what they were doing.
+They knew exactly what they were doing.

 I slowly started to understand how important food was to my family.
 It wasn’t just fuel, it was a time to sit together, talk very loudly over each other and just simply be content with life.
-One of my fondest memories, is my Zia Teresa, propping a large loaf of bread under her arm, slicing it one handed and then frisbeeing it down to everyone sat at the table.
+One of my fondest memories, is my Zia Teresa, propping a large loaf of bread under her arm, slicing it one-handed and then frisbeeing it down to everyone sitting at the table.
 Major skills.